Carmel-by-the-Sea, California

-As of the 2020 census, the town had a total population of 3,220, down from 3,722 at the 2010 census.
+Carmel-by-the-Sea (/kɑrˈmɛl/), commonly known simply as Carmel, is a city in Monterey County, California, located on the Central Coast of California.
+As of the 2020 census, the city had a population of 3,220, down from 3,722 at the 2010 census.
+Situated on the Monterey Peninsula, Carmel is a tourist destination, known for its natural scenery and artistic history.

+The Spanish founded a settlement in 1771, when Mission San Carlos Borromeo de Carmelo was relocated by St. Junípero Serra from Monterey.
+Mission Carmel served as the headquarters of the Californian mission system, until the Mexican secularization act of 1833, when the area was divided into rancho grants.
+The settlement was largely abandoned by the U.S. Conquest of California in 1848 and stayed undeveloped until Santiago J. Duckworth built a summer colony in 1888.
+When the Carmel Development Company was formed in 1902, Carmel became an art colony and seaside resort, which incorporated in 1916.

 History

-Carmel-by-the-Sea is in an area permeated by Native American, Spanish, Mexican and American history.
-Most scholars believe that the Esselen-speaking people were the first Native Americans to inhabit the area of Carmel, but the Ohlone people pushed them south into the mountains of Big Sur around the 6th century.

-Spanish Mission settlement
+Spanish and Mexican eras

-The first Europeans to see this land were Spanish mariners led by Juan Rodríguez Cabrillo in 1542, who sailed up the California coast without landing.
-Another sixty years passed before another Spanish explorer, Sebastián Vizcaíno discovered for Spain what is now known as Carmel Valley in 1602.
+The first Europeans to see Carmel were mariners led by Juan Rodríguez Cabrillo in 1542, who sailed up the California coast without landing.
+Sixty years later Spanish explorer Sebastián Vizcaíno landed in what is now known as Carmel Valley in 1602.
 It is thought that he named the river running through the valley Rio Carmelo in honor of the three Carmelite friars serving as chaplains for the voyage.

-The Spanish did not attempt to colonize the area until 1770, when Gaspar de Portolá, along with Franciscan priests Junípero Serra and Juan Crespí, visited the area in search of a mission site.
-Portolà and Crespí traveled by land while Serra traveled with the Mission supplies aboard ship, arriving eight days later.
+The Spanish began to colonize the area in 1770, when Gaspar de Portolá, along with Franciscan priests Junípero Serra and Juan Crespí, visited the area in search of a mission site.
+Portolà and Crespí traveled by land while Serra traveled with supplies aboard ship, arriving eight days later.
 The colony of Monterey was established at the same time as the second mission in Alta California and soon became the capital of California, remaining so until 1849.
-From the late 18th through the early 19th century most of the Ohlone population died out from European diseases (against which they had no immunity), as well as overwork and malnutrition at the missions where the Spanish forced them to live.
-When Mexico gained independence from Spain in 1821 Carmel became Mexican territory.
+From the late 18th through the early 19th century most of the Ohlone population died from European diseases (against which they had no immunity), as well as overwork and malnutrition at the missions where the Spanish forced them to live.

-Mission San Carlos and Junípero Serra

-Mission San Carlos Borromeo de Carmelo was founded on 3 June 1770 in the nearby settlement of Monterey, but was relocated to Carmel Valley by Junípero Serra due to interactions between soldiers stationed at the nearby Presidio and the native Indians.
+Mission San Carlos Borromeo de Carmelo was founded on June 3, 1770, in the nearby settlement of Monterey, but was relocated to Carmel Valley by Junípero Serra due to interactions between soldiers stationed at the nearby Presidio and the native Indians.

-In December 1771 the transfer was complete as the new stockade of approximately 130x200 became the new Mission Carmel.
-Simple buildings of plastered mud were the first church and dwellings until a more sturdy structure was built of wood from nearby pine and cypress trees to last through the seasonal rains.
-This, too, was only a temporary church until a permanent stone edifice was built.

-In 1784 Serra, after one last tour of all the California missions, died and was buried, at his request, at the Mission in the Sanctuary of the San Carlos Church, next to Crespí, who had passed the previous year.
+In December 1771, a stockade of approximately 130x200 feet became the new Mission Carmel.
+Simple buildings made of plastered mud served as the first church and dwellings until a structure was built of wood from nearby pine and cypress trees to withstand the seasonal rains.
+This was also a temporary church until a permanent stone building was constructed.
+In 1784, Serra died and was buried, at his request, at the Mission in the Sanctuary of the San Carlos Church, next to Crespí, who had died the previous year.
 Serra was buried with full military honors.

-Carmel Mission has importance beyond the history of Serra, who is sometimes called the "Father of California".
-It also contains the state's first library.
+Carmel Mission contains the state's first library.